-Also a problem was choosing the vision system, which hat to be a vision system capable to recognize objects (see Fig. 8) of which models must be editable and based on interior contours.
+Another problem was choosing the vision system, which had to be a vision system capable of recognizing objects (see Figure 8) whose models must be editable and based on interior contours.

-The selected vision system was AdeptSight which is enough robust and has the requested performances, and also can be easily integrated with other industrial equipments.
+The selected vision system was AdeptSight which is robust enough and has the requested performances, and can also be easily integrated with other industrial equipments.